Career resources for International students

 - Your work authorization is determined by your visa status.
 Depending on your visa status, such as F-1 or J-1, you may be eligible to work on-campus, off-campus, or both.

-- Before seeking any form of employment, whether paid or unpaid, you must determine whether you are able to legally work in the United States.
-To do so, you must contact the immigration advisors at Virginia Tech who can advise you on requirements, eligibility, changes, and other information you must know.
+- Before seeking any form of employment, whether paid or unpaid, you must determine whether you are able to legally work in the United States (also referred to as work authorization).
+To do so, you (both undergraduate and graduate students) must contact the immigration advisors in the Cranwell International Center at Virginia Tech who can advise you on requirements, eligibility, changes, and other information you must know.

 For more in-depth topics, please make an appointment.
 Job search documents, strategies, and etiquette vary by country in which you are searching.
 Advising by appointment allows time to talk about cultural differences and learn the proper strategies to search for jobs and internships in the U.S. and to learn more about resources available to you.
 Remember that CPD advisors cannot advise you on immigration matters.

 - Contains resources for international students seeking H-1B sponsorship.

 - Includes an H-1B Visas tab; use to search for companies and job titles that have been sponsored through H-1B visas since 2009.
 Even if you are looking for experience through OPT/CPT/Academic Training, using this search feature can be helpful, because these employers have hired international individuals in the past and therefore might continue hiring international students in the future.

 - Also includes guides for the job search in over 100 countries and cities, with information on resume writing, job search engines, and financial / cultural considerations.